-At the date of reporting, two assignments have been finalised; and fieldwork is underway on a further four assignments.
+At the date of reporting, three assignments have been finalised, one report has been issued as draft and fieldwork is underway on a further four assignments.
+A draft money laundering policy has also been produced, with supporting officer guidance, and is presented to the Committee at this meeting for approval.